- The reality of the SAP Partnership Program is far different than what is usually presented.

 Wellogix also sued Accenture in 2008, and won a $94 million jury award against the company earlier this year.
 Last month, a judge lowered the award $50 million and told Wellogix it could either accept the new amount or hold a new trial.”

 And this is also not surprising.
 I have been writing for some time that SAP is far too powerful with the major consulting firms.
 In most cases, the major firms simply recommend SAP, no matter how poor the fit.
-In fact, for most clients I work with, the most appropriate software from requirements and functionality perspective is not selected.
+For most clients I work with, the most appropriate software from requirements and functionality perspective is not selected.
 There are several reasons for this, but one primary reason is that major firms like Oracle and SAP distort the market, making it far less efficient — as an economist would consider it, than the consumer software market.
 There is a great misunderstanding regarding the nature of market efficiency.
 Markets do not automatically become efficient through competition.
 Markets must be kept fair for an efficient market to exist as companies desire to build monopolies.
-This is poorly understood generally, as even some economists (many who take money from monopolies themselves) do not emphasize it.
+This is generally poorly understood, as some economists (many who take money from monopolies themselves) do not emphasize it.
 This is the entire reason for anti-trust regulations, regulations which are generally unknown to the public.

 Major consulting companies maximize their revenues by recommending SAP, and this is why software selections performed by the major consulting companies are essentially rigged, as I described in this article.